-The Fund seeks long-term capital growth and current income by investing in a combination of Canadian equities and fixed-income securities.
+The Fund seeks long-term capital growth and current income by investing primarily in equities and fixed-income securities of issuers anywhere in the world.
 The Fund may invest in securities directly or may invest in other investment funds.
-The Fund's asset mix will generally range between 40-60% equities and 20-60% fixed income securities.
+The Fund's asset mix will generally range between 60-90% equities and 0-40% fixed income securities.